jeromekelleher/ercs/docs/source/index.rst

 Here we allocate a Simulator on a torus of diameter 20 as before and use the usual event class.
-This time we allocate a sample of size 10, arranged regularly in a lattice, and stipulate that the simulation should continue for no more then 10000 time units.
+This time we allocate a sample of size 10, arranged regularly along a line, and stipulate that the simulation should continue for no more then 10000 time units.
 As we're only interested in the structure of the genealogy this time, we just return the oriented forest at the first locus.
 Running this, we get